TheSouffleuringHatter/coding-challenge-souffleur/README.md

 **👻 Ghost Mode**: Transparent overlay that appears over any application without interfering with the underlying interface.

-**🎯 Keyboard Event Absorption**: Uses native Windows keyboard hooks to "suck up" all keyboard events within the application, preventing keyloggers or screen readers from detecting your interactions with the AI.
+**🎯 Keyboard Only Usage & Keyboard Event Absorption**: Uses native Windows keyboard hooks to "suck up" all keyboard events within the application, preventing keyloggers or screen readers from detecting your interactions with the AI.

 **📑 Multi-Solution Analysis**: Provides up to 3 different solution approaches for each coding problem with descriptive tabs like "Hash Map Approach", "Two Pointers", "Sliding Window" —